-ANJALI DANCE COMPANY celebrates through dance the creative potential of people with learning disabilities.
-We are committed to challenging preconceptions about who can dance and demonstrating new artistic possibilities by creating dance works of excellence performed by dancers with learning disabilities.
+Anjali Dance Company celebrates through dance the creative potential of people with learning disabilities.
+We are committed to challenging preconceptions about who can dance, and demonstrating new artistic possibilities by creating dance works of excellence which are performed by dancers with learning disabilities.
 We also provide education and outreach programmes which are taught by our unique education team of teachers with learning disabilities.
-Through Anjali’s innovative and pioneering work we engage the professional dance community in a debate on fundamental issues about aesthetics, form, purpose and inclusion.
+Through our innovative and pioneering work, we engage the professional dance community in a debate on fundamental issues about aesthetics, form, purpose and inclusion.

 Anjali empowers learning-disabled dancers as creative artists by actively supporting and promoting their artistic development.
-The company provides a vibrant context for choreographic process, professional dance training and performance, and artistic debate and exchange.
-We demonstrate the extraordinary and previously unsuspected talents and creative abilities of people with learning disabilities and treat them seriously as individuals and artists.
+We demonstrate the extraordinary and previously unsuspected talents and creative abilities of people with learning disabilities.
 Anjali was one of the first dance companies in the world to provide a framework in which people with learning disabilities could train to achieve their highest potential, both as performers and teachers.

-Anjali’s artistic work has its roots in contemporary dance and contains strong elements of other art forms such as physical theatre and film.
+Anjali’s artistic work has its roots in contemporary dance, with strong elements of other art forms such as physical theatre and film.
 Original works by world-class choreographers and in-house pieces are presented with high production values.
-Anjali’s dancers are central to the choreographic process and choreographers are chosen who will question their practice and be open to new ways of working.
+Anjali’s dancers are central to the choreographic process, and choreographers are chosen who will question their practice and be open to new ways of working.
 Anjali’s choreographers are committed to pushing the boundaries of dance and the way it is presented.

 Anjali’s aims are:

-- To create original dance works of artistic distinction which are performed by dancers with learning disabilities.
+- To create original dance work of artistic distinction which is performed by dancers with learning disabilities.

 - To encourage and enable people with learning disabilities to train and achieve excellence.